smihica/py-q4pg/README.md

-### py-q4pg: A simple message queue using PostgreSQL in Python.
+### py-q4pg: A simple transactional message queue using PostgreSQL in Python.

 Lots of things are inspired from
  - http://d.hatena.ne.jp/n_shuyo/20090415/mq